-Water management means limiting the consumption of natural resources, including raw materials, energy, and fresh water.
-Fresh water is probably the most critical resource for pulp and paper mills today.
-By consuming less fresh water, paper mills can influence both the quantity and quality of their environmental load.
-For example, toxic pollution emissions to water systems decrease, along with the unnecessary use of chemicals, less carbon dioxide is released by the heating of fresh water, and overall energy consumption is reduced, as are waste water and solid waste volumes.
-The optimization of fresh water consumption and raw materials usage will enable mills to better meet ever-tightening environmental requirements.
+Water management means limiting the consumption of natural resources, including raw materials, energy, and freshwater.
+Freshwater is probably the most critical resource for pulp and paper mills today.
+By consuming less freshwater, paper mills can influence both the quantity and quality of their environmental load.
+For example, toxic pollution emissions to water systems decrease, along with the unnecessary use of chemicals, less carbon dioxide is released by the heating of freshwater, and the overall energy consumption is reduced, as are wastewater and solid waste volumes.
+The optimization of freshwater consumption and raw materials usage will enable mills to better meet ever-tightening environmental requirements.

 *earlier known as OptiFilter CR